How to set up Google Fi on an iPhone

-Late last year, Google changed the name of its wireless carrier service from Project Fi to Google Fi, opened up to more Android devices and launched a beta program for iPhone ($1,000 at Amazon) users.
+Late last year, Google changed the name of its wireless carrier service from Project Fi to Google Fi, opened up to more Android devices and launched a beta program for iPhone users.

 If you've signed up for Google Fi with an iPhone, or are thinking about it, here's what you need to know about setting up an Apple product on Google's wireless service.